Sonic Syndicate: We Rule the Night (2010–2011)

 Work on the pre-production of a new album begun on 3 January 2010 under producer Toby Wright, recorded at Bohus Sound Studios in Kungälv, Sweden.
 On 5 March, the band announced that the title for the new album would be We Rule the Night.
 The album was originally scheduled to be released on 28 May 2010 but was later reset to 30 July 2010.
 The release date was again pushed back and the album was released on 28 August 2010.

 The first single from the album is "Revolution, Baby".
 It appeared first on 5 May on Bandit Rock Radio and was then released to iTunes on 7 May.
 On 16 April, the video shoot for the music video took place.
 The director for the shoot was again director Patric Ullaeus.

 On 3 June, Sonic Syndicate traveled to Gothenburg, Sweden and began shooting the music video for the second single "My Own Life" with Patric Ullaeus of Revolver Film Company.
 The single debuted on Bandit Radio on 18 June 2010 and was released as a digital single.
 On 1 July 2010, Nuclear Blast and Guthenborg TV released the making of the music video for "My Own Life".

 The single "Turn It Up" was released on 22 August 2010, followed by the album We Rule the Night on 27 August 2010.
 During the filming of "Turn It Up", Karin Axelsson was reportedly "seriously injured."
 Axelsson was hit over the head with a guitar during an act of staged violence, causing a laceration and a brain concussion.
 Axelsson later made a "brilliant" recovery.
-On 29 September, the video was released, but it was banned on most websites due to its graphic content and it also resulted in the deletion of their Facebook page (although they created a new one in late 2011).
-Eventually a censored video of the song was released.
+On 29 September, the video was released, but it was banned on most websites due to its graphic content (including female nudity), and it also resulted in the deletion of their Facebook page (although they created a new one in late 2011).
+Eventually, a censored video of the song was released, and Nuclear Blast would re-upload the uncut version of the video to other sites.

 On 26 October 2010, it was announced that Richard would take a break from touring for personal reasons and to spend time with his family; however, on 28 October, Richard corrected this statement on his blog that his leave was, in fact, permanent due to creative differences.
-He claimed that the band's label were responsible for changing the musical direction of the band, and expressed disappointment in the band members as a whole for trying to deviate too far from their death metal roots during the recording of the album.
-Christoffer Andersson (from What Tomorrow Brings) filled in the remaining tour dates for Richard but did not become his permanent replacement due to other commitments.
+He claimed that the band's label were responsible for changing the musical direction of the band, and expressed disappointment in the band members as a whole for trying to deviate too far from their death metal roots during the recording of We Rule the Night.
+Christoffer Andersson (of What Tomorrow Brings) filled in the remaining tour dates for Richard but did not become his permanent replacement due to other commitments.
 Richard went on to form The Unguided with other former Sonic Syndicate members and also joined melodic death metal band Faithful Darkness for a brief period.

 After Andersson quit, the role was partially given to guitarist Robin.